 In their breakthrough discovery, scientists honed in on a specific molecule called irisin that is produced in the brain during endurance exercise through a chain reaction.
 Irisin is believed to have neuroprotective effects.
 Researchers were also able to artificially increase the levels of irisin in the blood which activated genes involved in learning and memory.

-A 2013 study from Finland with children investigated the link between cardiovascular fitness, motor skills, and academic test scores.
-The researchers found that first graders with poor motor skills also had poorer reading and arithmetic test scores.
+A 2013 study of children in Finland investigated the link between cardiovascular fitness, motor skills, and academic test scores.
+The researchers found that first-graders with poor motor skills also had poorer reading and arithmetic test scores.
 Across the board, children with better performance in fitness and motor skills had higher cognitive function and scored better in reading and arithmetic tests.

-The findings reveal that less demanding activities, such as listening to classical music or simply completing word puzzles, probably doesn’t provide noticeable benefits to an aging mind and brain.
-Older adults have long been encouraged to stay active and to flex their memory and learning like any muscle that you have to "use it or lose it."
+The findings reveal that less-demanding activities, such as listening to classical music or simply completing word puzzles, probably don't provide noticeable benefits to an aging mind and brain.
+Older adults have long been encouraged to stay active and to flex their memory and learning like any muscle that you have to "use or lose."
 However, this new research indicates that not all mind-engaging activities improve cognitive function.

 Lead researcher Denise Park of the University of Texas at Dallas says, “It seems it is not enough just to get out and do something—it is important to get out and do something that is unfamiliar and mentally challenging, and that provides broad stimulation mentally and socially.
 When you are inside your comfort zone you may be outside of the enhancement zone."

-Another study, from January 2012, found that a training program designed to boost cognition in older adults also increased their openness to new experiences demonstrating for the first time that a non-drug intervention in older adults can change a personality trait once thought to be fixed throughout a person's lifespan.
+Another study, from 2012, found that a training program designed to boost cognition in older adults also increased their openness to new experiences, demonstrating for the first time that a non-drug intervention in older adults can change a personality trait once thought to be fixed throughout a person's lifespan.

 3. Curiosity and Creativity

-In October of 2013, a study from Michigan State University found that childhood participation in arts and crafts leads to innovation, patents, and increases the odds of starting a business as an adult.
+A 2013 study from Michigan State found that childhood participation in arts and crafts leads to innovation, patents, and increases the odds of starting a business as an adult.
 The researchers found that people who own businesses or patents received up to eight times more exposure to the arts as children than the general public.